psycopg/psycopg2/doc/src/advanced.rst

 `psycopg2.extensions.set_wait_callback()` function.
-When a wait callback is registered, Psycopg will use `libpq non-blocking calls`__ instead of the regular blocking ones, and will delegate to the callback the responsibility to wait for available data.
+When a wait callback is registered, Psycopg will use `libpq non-blocking calls`__ instead of the regular blocking ones, and will delegate to the callback the responsibility to wait for the socket to become readable or writable.

+Working this way, the caller does not have the complete freedom to schedule the socket check whenever they want as with an :ref:`asynchronous connection
-This way of working is less flexible of complete asynchronous I/O, but has the advantage of maintaining a complete |DBAPI| semantics: from the point of view of the end user, all Psycopg functions and objects will work transparently in the coroutine environment (the calling coroutine will be blocked while other coroutines can be scheduled to run), allowing non modified code and third party libraries (such as SQLAlchemy_) to be used in coroutine-based programs.
+<async-support>`, but has the advantage of maintaining a complete |DBAPI|
+semantics: from the point of view of the end user, all Psycopg functions and objects will work transparently in the coroutine environment (blocking the calling green thread and giving other green threads the possibility to be scheduled), allowing non modified code and third party libraries (such as SQLAlchemy_) to be used in coroutine-based programs.

-Notice that, while I/O correctly yields control to other coroutines, each connection has a lock allowing a single cursor at time to communicate with the
+Notice that, while I/O correctly yields control to other coroutines, each connection has a lock allowing a single cursor at a time to communicate with the
 backend: such lock is not *green*, so blocking against it would block the entire program waiting for data, not the single coroutine.
-Therefore, programmers are advised to either avoid to share connections between coroutines or to use a library-friendly lock to synchronize shares connections, e.g. for pooling.
+Therefore, programmers are advised to either avoid sharing connections between coroutines or to use a library-friendly lock to synchronize shared connections, e.g. for pooling.

 Coroutine libraries authors should provide a callback implementation (and